bryanlharris/edsm/docs/functions/sanity.md

 warning is emitted before the schema is created.
 An error is raised if multiple catalogs or schemas are discovered.
 Silver sample schemas are processed like the other layers so empty tables can be initialized.

+## `initialize_empty_tables`

+Create empty Delta tables based on the configured transforms.
+Each table is built layer by layer starting from an empty DataFrame and written with `create_table_if_not_exists`.
+The read/transform/write chain cascades through bronze, bronze history, silver, silver samples and gold layers.

 ## `validate_s3_roots`